Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

 \subsubsection{Inter- and intra-user variations}

-As shown in \cref{tab:spp}, our results demonstrate that gaze data can quantify perceived privacy since results exceed chance levels (0.5 for Task 1 and 0.14 for Tasks 2 and 3).
+\Cref{tab:spp} shows the accuracy of the aforementioned models if all (meta)data is passed to the ML model.
+Our results demonstrate that gaze data can quantify perceived privacy since results exceed chance levels (0.5 for Task 1 and 0.14 for Tasks 2 and 3).
 We further analyse this in both person-specific and person-independent settings.
-In the person-specific setting, models are tested on individual participants, accounting for personal gaze behaviours, whereas in the person-independent approach, a generalizable model is trained across all participants and tested on 20\% of each participant's data.
+In each case, models were trained on 80\% of the data and tested on the remaining 20\% with cross-validation.
+In the person-specific setting, models are tested on 20\% of individual participants, accounting for personal gaze behaviours \added(with only one sample at a time independent of any user history), whereas in the person-independent approach, a generalizable model is trained across all participants and tested on 20\% of each participant's data.
 Results in \cref{tab:spp} and \cref{fig:inter-intra} indicate significant variations in inter-user differences (person-independent, leading to lower accuracy), whereas intra-user features exhibit greater consistency (person-specific, leading to higher accuracy).
 This suggests that each user possesses a distinct and individualised perception of privacy.